iharhl/gaggia-pid-mod/README.md

 ### Error handler

-As this mod is not bulletproof, some form of error handler was logical to implement.
+As this mod is not exactly stress-tested, some form of error handler was logical to implement.

 The approach I took was straightforward: during a cycle, the system checks whether input conditions are met.
 If a condition fails and the associated error has a higher priority than previously stored error, the